 If you’ve selected A & B: The number of times you or your family uses your kitchen in a day is one of the most important factors to take into consideration.
 Hence, a kitchen that is used once or twice a day can have a few shelves and a single work zone.
-A small kitchen can have standalone units outside the kitchen.
+A small HDB kitchen design can have standalone units outside the kitchen.

 If you’ve selected C & D: When a kitchen is used for cooking many meals in a day, we consider that as heavy cooking.
 Therefore, it must have multiple designated work areas.
 For example, a busy kitchen should have a prep zone, cook zone, clean zone and plenty of storage with clear counter space.

 Prior to cooking, activities such as washing, peeling, cutting, mixing and measuring takes place in the prep zone.
 You spend most of your time in this zone so make sure its a flawless one.
 In order to do that, two or more shelves and a dedicated counter top space makes it a convenient process.

 As the name implies, the cook zone is the zone where the cooking happens.
 Therefore, it should have a hob with three or more burners, an oven and a chimney with lights and filters for easy maintenance.

 Lastly, the clean zone is a zone that is separate from the prep zone and the cook zone.
 To avoid a cumbersome cleaning process, ensure the clean zone has a large enough sink with a glass and plate tray for washed cutlery and utensils.

 #3: How would you rate your cooking pots/pans/vessels/cooker in terms of volume?

 A. I have just one of each

 B. I have a couple of pots and pans, and an extra induction cooker

 C. I have excess cookware.
 Too many to count